jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

     * +2AP on a second daily attempt.
     * +1AP for each week past the Standard's [deadline][standards].
-* The **Final Exam** will contain several **Final Exercises**: two for each Core Standard, and one for each Supplemental Standard.
+* The **Final Exam** will contain several **Final Exercises**: two for each Core Standard, and one for each Supporting Standard.
   Students may submit their attempts for up to 16 different exercises.
   These final attempts do not cost any AP, but time is limited.